hashim222/Fun-Football-Quiz/README.md

     * The header is the site's logo, which appears at the top of the page.
     * The quiz questions can be refreshed by either refreshing the page or clicking the header.
-    * By pressing the header in the middle of a quiz, the user will be taken back to the beginning of the quiz.
+    * A user can return to the start of a quiz by clicking the header logo in the middle of the quiz.

  * ### Quiz Question Count
     ![image for quiz question count](assets/images/Readme-Images/quiz-questions-count.png)

-   * For the user to keep track of the quiz questions, a question count was created.
+   * To help users keep track of the quiz questions, a question count was created.
-   * As the user answers a question, the number of questions will increase.
+   * The number of questions will increase as the user answers a question.

  * ### Quiz Points
      ![image for quiz points](assets/images/Readme-Images/quiz-points.png)

-   * Quiz points were created to reward users with points if they answered correctly.
+   * Quiz points were created to reward users for answering correctly.
-   * Each time the user answers correctly, the number of points increases to 100.
+   * Each time the user answers correctly, the number of points will increases to 100.

  * ### Questions And Answers
     ![image for question and answers](assets/images/Readme-Images/quiz-questions-and-answers.png)
-   * In total, there are ten questions in the quiz
+   * The quiz has ten questions in total.
-   * As there are four options for each question, clicking on one will take the user to the next question.
+   * In each question, there are four options, so clicking on one takes the user to the next one.
    * The background color will turn green if the user answers correctly, and red if the user answers incorrectly.
-   * After answering all the questions, the user will be taken to the results page.
+   * After answering all the questions, the user will be taken to the result page.

 * ### Users Result Page
    ![image for users result](assets/images/Readme-Images/users-result-page.png)

-  * On the result page, the user can see how many questions they answered correctly and what kind of review they will receive.
+  * The user can see how many questions they answered correctly and what kind of review they received on the result page.
   * If the correct answers are less than 5, the user will receive a review of "better luck next time!".

     ![image for better luck next time](assets/images/Readme-Images/better-luck-next-time-users.png)